alvinregin/SmartC-Streamlit/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See `LICENSE` file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.